 What are the signs of eczema?

-In mild cases of eczema, the skin is dry, scaly, red and itchy.
-In more severe cases there may be weeping, crusting and bleeding.
+In mild cases of eczema, the skin is dry, red or darker than a person’s normal skin colour, depending on skin tone, and itchy.
+In more severe cases there may also be weeping, crusting and bleeding.

 Is eczema contagious?